chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-In the config file snippet above, our 0 level indendentation specifies that we are modifying the `uns` slot.
+In the config file snippet above, our 0 level indendentation specifies that we are modifying the `uns` slot (remember that `adata.uns` is a dictionary of key-value pairs).
 The next level of indentation specifies a key name to add to `uns`.
 The key's corresponding value will the be string following the colon, or if the key is follow by more lines that are further indented, then the corresponding value will be a dictonary containing the key-value pairs specified in the subsequent lines.
 More concretely, `adata.uns['layer_descriptions']`, will return a dictionary with the key value pairs `{'raw.X': 'raw', 'X': 'log1p'}` after the schema config has been applied.

 **Note:** at least one of the keys in `layer_descriptions` must return the value 'raw'